A Day in the Life

 Reagan’s mother, Amy, is a public school teacher, so she was initially hesitant in allowing Reagan to switch to a homeschool program.
 She says that Reagan was insistent, and after she began receiving scholarships and offers to train at the region’s top companies, the family decided to give it a go.

 “My husband and I began thinking, she’s probably going to need this skill of doing college or high school online, just in case she gets that offer in the next couple of years,” Amy says.
-“And we chose Excel because we knew her dance studio was an approved vendor through the program, which was a plus.”
+“And we chose Excel because we knew her dance studio was an approved content providers through the program, which was a plus.”

 Knowing what Reagan’s future may look like, they wanted a program that would allow her to continue to dance while getting the majority of her lessons online.
 Because Excel offers a type of hybrid learning—with both online courses and in-person classes, like Reagan takes at the dance studio and at Pilates—her family felt confident in allowing her to pursue the rest of her education via homeschool.
 They are able to use Excel’s instructional funds to predominately pay for her online schooling, and whatever is left over, they put towards her monthly tuition at Riverside Ballet Arts.